nextml-code/capability/README.md

 # Introduction
 The purpose of this repository is to prove our capability to deliver machine learning solutions.

-In machine learning, simple solutions usually work, and “cool” tricks often redundant.
+In machine learning, simple solutions usually work, and “cool” tricks are often redundant.
 Our goal is to deliver value, not to “impress” with overly complicated solutions.

 With that said, we still want to prove that we have the skills (both in machine learning and programming) to develop and implement cutting-edge algorithms.